Oxsomi/core3/docs/graphics_api.md

 - readonly instance; owning instance.
 - readonly info; physical device.
 - readonly submitId; counter of how many times submit was called (can be used as frame id).
+- readonly lastSubmit, firstSubmit; used to track when a submit was called.
+- readonly pendingResources, resourcesInFlight; used to track if resources are dirty, in flight (in use on the GPU) and if they need updates in the next submit.
+- readonly allocator; used to allocate memory.

 ### Functions